json-parser/json-parser/README.md

 Very low footprint JSON parser written in portable ANSI C.

 * BSD licensed with no dependencies (i.e. just drop the C file into your project)
 * Never recurses or allocates more memory than it needs
-* Very simple API
+* Very simple API with operator sugar for C++

-Functions:
+API
+---

     json_value * json_parse
         (const json_char * json);